cdli-gh/annodoc/index.md

 	5	kuš	kuš	hide	1	ABL	marked on 5
 	6	5-ta	5=ta	five=ABL	5	nummod

+	# Jagersma, Chap.
+5 (45)
+	# ‘from the year “Urbilum was destroyed” to the year “Huhunure was destroyed”’
+	# (ITT 3:4913 6-7; L; 21)
+	1	mu	mu	year	0	ABL
+	2	ur-bí-lumki	ur.bí.lum=Ø	Urbilum=ABS	2	ABS
+	3	ba-hulu-ta	ba-hulu-Ø=ta	MM-destroy-3N.S/DO=ABL	1	ccomp
+	4	/	_	_	1	punct
+	5	mu	mu.	year	1	TERM
+	6	hu-nu-reki	hu.nu.re=Ø	Huhunure=ABS	7	ABS
+	7	ba-hulu-šè	Ø-ba-hulu-Ø=še	VP-MM-destroy-3N.S/DO=TERM	5	ccomp

-This example isn't fully clear because context is not given.
-In an alternative analysis, both could also be considered oblique arguments of a clause, with the relation between them established by the verb.
+Both examples are not fully clear because context is not given.
+In an alternative analysis, both arguments could also be considered oblique arguments of a clause, with the relation between them established by the verb.
 If both interpretations are possible, annotate morphologically marked arguments other than genitives as clausal rather than adnominal arguments.

 #### "Functional obliques"